 This variable has been aligned with the CMS SEP-1 data element Blood Culture Collection.
 Please use the information from that data element for submission of Blood Culture Collection.
 The most recent CMS definition, notes, and guidelines should be referenced for all questions and issues regarding this variable.
 The only exceptions are with respect to failed/contaminated laboratory specimen collection.
 Currently the NYSDOH is not allowing any failed attempts or contaminated specimens to be reported as collected.
-Additionally, the NYSDOH does not exclude viral, parasitic, or fungal infections.
-Please report ALL infections.
+Additionally, the NYSDOH does not exclude cases of sepsis that are determined to be due to viral, parasitic, or fungal infections after the identification window.
+Exclude only those cases identified at presentation as solely due to viral, parasitic, or fungal infection.
+Please report ALL cases that meet criteria for severe sepsis/septic shock as per specifications.